Social Prescribing Pilots in Ontario - where does OT fit it?

 Occupational therapists have been enthusiastic about the increasing focus on the broad determinants of health and attention to participation and engagement in meaningful activity to promote health and well-being in Ontario's primary care system.
 There is a real synergy with the focus and goals of occupational therapy.
 In different ways, many occupational therapists are engaging in practices and promoting strategies that help clients engage in community based activities that are meaningful to them.
 This may be targeted at both the individual client level and at a community or population level.
-Based on the model above, occupational therapists may see good fit for roles as Navigator links or as leaders/consultants to programs and/or primary care professionals who link with these programs.
+Based on the model being piloted in Ontario, occupational therapists may see good fit for roles as Navigator links or as leaders/consultants to programs and/or primary care professionals who link with these programs.
 Where do you see OT fitting?

 Recent media attention to the developments in social prescribing in Ontario have created both awareness and reaction of the OT community to this emerging practice.
 A December 17, 2018 Globe & Mail article